A beautiful end result starts with good preparation!

 If you will be fleshing many hides a year, you may want to consider building a designated fleshing beam.
 It will save you a lot of time and frustration.

-There are images below of the fleshing beams we use at Driftless Tannery.
-The specifications are included in the details.
+The videos above display the fleshing beams we use at Driftless Tannery.

 You do not need to build a beam to do a good fleshing job, however.
 Find a well-supported, softly edged structure that you can place the hide on and, ideally, scrape downward on.
 A wide section of PVC would work, as well.